Find Your Perfect School

 The Loretta Paganini School of Cooking (LPSC) has brought recreational culinary education to thousands of students since its inception.
-Due to growing interest from LPSC students for more advanced vocational culinary training and an increase in demand for qualified candidates for the Northeast Ohio foodservice industry, Loretta Paganini founded ICASI, the International Culinary Arts and Sciences Institute.
+Due to growing interest from LPSC students for more advanced vocational culinary training and an increase in demand for qualified candidates for the Northeast Ohio food service industry, Loretta Paganini founded ICASI, the International Culinary Arts and Sciences Institute.
 ICASI continues the LPSC tradition of excellence.
-ICASI is registered with the State of Ohio Board of Career Colleges and School.
+ICASI is registered with the State of Ohio Board of Career Colleges and Schools.

 Location: Scottsdale, Arizona

 Few culinary institutions possess the reputation and history of Le Cordon Bleu.
 This internationally known culinary arts school is synonymous with expertise, innovation, tradition, and refinement – qualities that are meticulously nurtured by Le Cordon Bleu.

 The name “Cordon Bleu” [meaning Blue Ribbon] is rich in history and heritage.
 It has been synonymous with excellence since 1578 when King Henry III created the “L’Ordre des Chevaliers du Saint-Esprit” [The Order of the Holy Spirit].
 It was the most exclusive order in France until 1789.
 Because the members, royalty included, were awarded the Cross of the Holy Spirit, which hung from a blue ribbon, they were called “Cordon Bleus.”
 The sumptuous banquets which accompanied their award ceremonies became legendary.

 Today, there are 30 Le Cordon Bleu schools worldwide, spanning five continents, including 16 campuses throughout the United States, each with students and alumni from culturally diverse backgrounds.